jupyterhub/the-littlest-jupyterhub/docs/install/azure.rst

     .. image:: ../images/providers/azure/add-vm.png
         :alt: Add a new virtual machine

 #.
 Select **Create VM from Marketplace** in the next sreen.
-This will display a new screen with all the optiond for Virtual Machines in Azure.
+This will display a new screen with all the options for Virtual Machines in Azure.
     .. image:: ../images/providers/azure/create-vm.png
         :alt: Create VM from the marketplace